Rockne Krebs: 1987–1996

 In 1987 he erected a Neo-Green laser installation at the Memorial Art Gallery and the University of Rochester in Rochester, New York.
 The same year he commissioned The Miami Line bridge over the Miami River.
 In 1989 he installed St. Patrick's Solar Piece at the St. Patrick's Episcopal Church in Washington D.C. and four years later built The Red River Bridge over Bossier City, Louisiana.
 In 1994 he created Pegasus Cloud Projection in Sacramento, California and two years later decorated CNN Center in Atlanta, Georgia with the Good Luck World laser projection for the 1996 Summer Olympics.
 After the Olympics the piece was moved to the Indianapolis Museum of Art where it still remain to this day.

 21st century

 From 2003 till his death he was a member of the Sons of the American Revolution.
-In 2005 he did his last project called the Day Star which was erected in Bethesda, Maryland before he died from emphysema on October 10, 2011, at the Washington Hospital Center.
+In 2005 he did his last project called the Day Star for the Children's Inn at the National Institute of Health, NIH, in Bethesda, Maryland before he died from heart and lung disease on October 10, 2011, at the Washington Hospital Center.
 During his life he received numerous fellowships from the Guggenheim Foundation and the National Endowment for the Arts and was also awarded the Illuminating Engineering Society Award for his neon art at The Miami Line and Night Beautiful Award from Florida Power & Light respectively.